EzraRajendran/codsoft/Task03/ReadMe.md

 ## Introduction

 Welcome to the Movie Recommender System!
 This project is designed to help users discover movies they may enjoy based on their preferences and viewing history.
-Whether you're a movie enthusiast looking for new recommendations or a developer interested in recommendation systems, this project offers a valuable insight into collaborative filtering and content-based movie recommendations.
+Whether you're a movie enthusiast looking for new recommendations or a developer interested in recommendation systems, this project offers valuable insight into collaborative filtering and content-based movie recommendations.

 ## Features